jamesascarter/CV/README.md

 # James Carter

 I have recently graduated from Makers Academy, a 12-week coding bootcamp, and am now looking for a challenging opportunity as a Junior Developer.
 I particularly enjoy coding in pairs and gain a lot of satisfaction from being completely lost in code on one day to having a comprehensive understanding of it the next.
-I am most familiar with Ruby and Javascript kanguages but am certainly open to learning other sfrom scratch.
+I am most familiar with Ruby and Javascript languages but am certainly open to learning others from scratch.

 ## Code examples